Mixed Bag: Personnel

-Charts

 Releases

 The album was initially released on vinyl in 1966 on Verve Folkways, a newly formed folk section at the Verve division of MGM Records.
 It was re-released as a CD in 1993 on PolyGram Records.
 In 2004, Mixed Bag was combined with two other Havens albums on a double CD titled Flyin' Bird: The Verve Forecast Years, a limited-edition release of 3,000 individually numbered copies.